mwaskom/lyman/doc/installing.rst

 Lyman requires Python 2.7, and does not run on Python 3.
 We strongly recommend using the `Anaconda <https://store.continuum.io/cshop/anaconda/>`_ distribution, which ships with the majority of the Python packages needed to run lyman.
-The rest can be easily installed with `pip`.
+The rest can be easily installed with `conda`, or failing that, `pip`.

 Non-Python Software